 That said, statins do more than reduce LDL cholesterol.

 Studies show that statins also improve endothelial integrity and the regulation of inflammatory processes that otherwise leads to atheroma formation.
 Statins also maintain plaque stability and reduce the risk of blood clot formation.

 Via these mechanisms, HMG-CoA reductase inhibitors prove effective in the treatment of both primary and secondary prevention of cardiovascular disease and hyperlipidemia.

 More serious effects include:

-- Muscle pain – approximately 1-in-10 patients taking a statin experience muscle pain.
-A much smaller minority experience inflammation of muscle cells and, even more rarely, some experience rhabdomyolysis – a condition in which muscle breaks down, the toxic byproducts of which enter the bloodstream and present as toxic agents to the kidney, increasing the risk of kidney failure.
+- Muscle pain – approximately 1-in-10 patients taking a statin experience muscle pain and myopathies.
+Rarely, patients experience rhabdomyolysis – a condition in which muscle breaks down, the toxic byproducts of which enter the bloodstream and present as toxic agents to the kidney, increasing the risk of kidney failure.

 - Statins should be used with caution in patients with hepatic impairment.

 - That because statins are excreted via the kidneys, doses should be reduced in patients with renal dysfunction.

-- Statins with a short half-life – such as simvastatin, lovastatin and fluvastatin – are often advised to be taken in the evening because endogenous cholesterol production is highest at night.
+- Statins with a short half-life – such as simvastatin, lovastatin, and fluvastatin – are advised to be taken in the evening because endogenous cholesterol production is highest at night.
 Furthermore, dietary intake of cholesterol is also at its lowest in the evening/at night.